- Do you have frequent indigestion or a burning sensation in the center of your chest?

 - Do you avoid lying flat or bending over to prevent acid from backing up into your throat?

 If you answered, “yes” to any of these questions, you might have chronic (more than twice per week) heartburn or GERD (gastro-esophageal reflux disease).
-The heartburn may be so severe that it interferes with your daily routine.
 Frequent or chronic heartburn may be associated with more serious medical problems such as difficulty in swallowing (dysphagia), narrowing of the esophagus (strictures), and Barrett’s esophagus.
+Barrett’s esophagus is precursor for esophageal cancer.

 How it Works?